workkkfor2012/gemini-coder/packages/website/docs/intro.md

 ## Quick start for chat

-1. Open the new Gemini Coder view from the activity bar (sparkles icon).
+1. Open the new Code Web Chat view from the activity bar (sparkles icon).
 2. Select folders and files to include in the context.
 3. Enter instructions and copy generated prompt.
 4. (optional) Install [browser integration](https://gemini-coder.netlify.app/docs/installation/web-browser-integration) for hands-free initializations.

 ## Quick start for code completions

-1. Open the new Gemini Coder view from the activity bar (sparkles icon).
+1. Open the new Code Web Chat view from the activity bar (sparkles icon).
 2. Select folders and files to include in the context.
 3. Place caret where you want code completion to appear.
 4. Use Command Palette (Ctrl/Cmd + Shift + P) and type "Code Completion".
-5. Bind the command to a keyboard shortcut by opening Keyboard Shortcuts (Ctrl/Cmd+K Ctrl/Cmd+S), searching for `Gemini Coder: Code Completion`, clicking the + icon, and pressing your preferred key combination (e.g. Ctrl/Cmd+I).
+5. Bind the command to a keyboard shortcut by opening Keyboard Shortcuts (Ctrl/Cmd+K Ctrl/Cmd+S), searching for `Code Web Chat: Code Completion`, clicking the + icon, and pressing your preferred key combination (e.g. Ctrl/Cmd+I).